jevargasv/rspec-testing-in-rails/README.md

 `describe "current_age_for_birth_year method" do`
 - The `it` method in RSpec states an expectation or behavior of that method is used to only provide the description of what behavior is currently being tested:
 `it "returns the age of a person based on the year of birth" do`
-- Rspec reports what is working and what is not and why
+- RSpec reports what is working and what is not and why

 #### Common errors
 - NoMethodError: if the method was not defined